collective-soundworks/soundworks-helpers/README.md

 import launcher from '@soundworks/helpers/launcher.js'
 ```

+### language

+Set the language to be used in the initialization screens.

+By default, picks language from the browser and fallback to english if not
+supported.
+For now, available languages are 'fr' and 'en'.

+Type: [string][15]

 ### execute

 Allow to launch multiple clients at once in the same brwoser window by